 Provide users and your help desk with instructions about which account to use when users are prompted for credentials when they have applications that use the Azure Rights Management service.

 Make sure that users have the appropriate instructions for the applications that they use, and that they use applications and devices that are supported by the Azure Rights Management service.
 For more information about supported applications and devices, see Requirements for Azure Rights Management.

-Authentication and authorization rely on accounts and groups in Azure Active Directory.
-To confirm that a specific user or group can be authorized to consume protected content, use the verification checks in Preparing users and groups for Azure Information Protection.
+To confirm that a specific user or group can be authorized by Azure Active Directory to protect or consume protected content, use the verification checks in Preparing users and groups for Azure Information Protection.

 If users report that they can open protected content but they don't have the rights that they need, the problem might be that the user is not in the correct group that's configured for a Rights Management template.
 Or, the problem might be that the template needs reconfiguring for the user or group.

 If the rights that users have are not as expected, check the description of the rights and any application-specific implementation from the usage rights table.

 Use the following sections for application-specific information to help users protect documents and emails.

 Using information protection with the Azure Information Protection client

 If users have Office 2010, the Azure Information Protection client is required to protect and consume protected documents and emails.
 However, the Azure Information Protection client is also recommended for all computers and mobile devices that support this service.

 In addition to making it easier for users to protect documents and emails, the Azure Information Protection client lets users track the documents that they have protected.
 Tracked documents can also be revoked if the previously authorized users should no longer have access to them.